List of magazines in Romania

 In Romania some of the magazines are published by international companies such as Egmont and Axel Springer Verlag.
 In the country some international magazines in addition to national ones are also published, including Forbes Romania, GEO magazine and National Geographic Kids.

 The following is an incomplete list of current and defunct magazines published in Romania.
 It also covers those magazines before the independence of the country.
-They may be published in Romanian language or in other languages.
+They may be published in Romanian or in other languages.